tl-ecosystem/tleng/README.md

 (I am new to github so the helping (pulling requests, branches and such) stuff is something i don't quite get yet)

-Tleng engine, is an engine written in python and based on the pygame library (the engine will soon migrate with Pygame-CE).
-For the Engine to work, you need to have installed pygame (or Pygame-CE)!
+Tleng engine, is an engine written in python and based on the pygame library.
+For the Engine to work, you need to have installed pygame!

 The reason I started this project is to see what it takes to create a 2d game engine, and for me to get an even better introduction to computer 2d graphics.